Diagnostic Imaging Services

 What to Bring

-To allow your test go smoothly, please remember to bring:
+To allow your test to go smoothly, please remember to bring:

 - Physician requisition with physician signature (without this requisition we cannot perform any diagnostic imaging test)